tkyin17/ai-chatbot/README.md

 * https://github.com/SociallyIneptWeeb/LanguageLeapAI
 * https://github.com/Eerrly/VITSAIChatVtube

-Audio transcription, gpt response generation, text translation, and vits voice synthesis can be offloaded to Google Colab and ran as a server.
+Audio transcription, gpt response completion, text translation, and vits voice synthesis can be offloaded to Google Colab as a server.